cmdaniel/workspace-nx-nestjs-ng/README.md

   **Warrington, UK - January 8th, 2022**

-## Disclosures

-<p>This is an autoral and open source project, but it used some important references on Internet.
-The main refs are listed bellow.</p>
-<p>Since it is a public repository, it doesn't disclose the name of recruiters or companies that required this coding test.</p>
-<p>I received a json file but it mimics a public API and doesn't not violate personal or private sensitive data.</p>
-<p>I only create unit tests, using a TDD aproach (I started coding the tests before the API methods) for the back-end.</p>
-<p>My experience with unit tests and e2e tests are not very strong, but I think that I can make it works, and improve my skills on it.</p>
-<p>I was the only one developer of this project and I had any help beyond the stack overflow, github autopilot, youtube and blogs.
-My computer has a different account registered on git, so probably the commits are from my other github user.</p>

 ## Project scope
 <p>From the ground up, just receiving a json file with Rails, Legs and Tickets, create a NodeJs Backend and an Angular Front-end to show the tickets.</p>